DEV Community

 These steps are typically far more expensive than the JavaScript that triggered them, and they can cascade: a change in one part of the DOM may affect layout elsewhere.

 The browser is smart and uses heuristics to limit the scope of invalidation, but determining what's affected still requires work.
-The cost isn't the mutation itself — it's the invalidation and recalculation of rendering state.
+The cost isn't the mutation itself — it's the invalidation and recalculation of rendering state as part of the browser's rendering pipeline.

 Why Many Small DOM Updates Are a Problem

-Browsers naturally batch rendering work: they wait until JavaScript execution completes before running the rendering pipeline.
+Browsers naturally batch rendering work: they typically defer style, layout, and paint until the current JavaScript task yields.
 But "batched" doesn't mean "free" — the more mutations the browser has to process, the more rendering work it has to do.

 Consider a naive approach to declarative UI: every time state changes, tear down a chunk of the DOM and rebuild it from scratch.
 The browser would recalculate styles, recompute layout, and repaint for an entire subtree, even if only a single text node actually changed.
 The mutations themselves are cheap, but the rendering work they trigger scales with the number of nodes affected.

 The problem gets worse when DOM reads enter the picture.
-If you read a layout property (like offsetHeight) after modifying the DOM, the browser must calculate layout immediately to return an accurate value — it can't defer the work to the end of the task.
+If you read a layout property (like offsetHeight) after layout-affecting DOM changes, the browser may need to calculate layout immediately to return an accurate value instead of deferring that work until later.
 This is called forced synchronous layout.
 Do this repeatedly — write, read, write, read — and the browser is forced to recalculate layout on every read, even though only the final state matters.
 This pattern is known as layout thrashing.

 Experienced developers learned to work around both problems: reuse DOM nodes instead of replacing them, batch writes together, cache reads, and carefully order operations.
 It worked, but it was brittle and easy to get wrong.